 Safari Rally Kenya: Day 1

-TOYOTA GAZOO Racing starts Safari adventure with stage win
+TOYOTA GAZOO Racing starts search for Safari success in Nairobi

 Jari-Matti Latvala (Team Principal)